asteere/ad-nimbus/docs/RegressionTesting.md

 # Use the consul web api to validate the nodes, services, key/values and health checks are correct.

-# Create a hacked failure situation
+# Create a hacked failure situation.
+In a CoreOS window run the following:
 forceFailures.sh

 # 4.0 Watch the number of netlocations go from 3 to 1 using the commands above